 The Hull Picture

-The Office for Health Improvement & Disparities’ Fingertips provides information on the numbers of children in care and looked after children aged 10-15 years.
-The information given is the number of children as at 31 March in the specified year given as a rate per 10,000 population.
+The Office for Health Improvement & Disparities’ Fingertips provides information on the numbers of children in care.
+The information given is the number of children as at 31 March in the specified year given as a rate per 10,000 children.

 Compared with benchmark